 Any fees payable to the ACD may be reduced or waived by the ACD at its discretion.

-33. Investment Manager's fees
+34. Investment Manager's fees

-The Investment Manager's fees and expenses are paid out of the property of the Company.
+The Investment Manager's fees and expenses are paid by the ACD out of the annual management charge.